Toward a unified data-driven turbulence model through multi-objective learning: Introduction

-Within the eddy-viscosity framework, several strategies have been explored to achieve unification.
-Symbolic models trained with multi-objective optimization on diverse datasets have shown promising generalization across wall-bounded flows~\citeS{fang2023toward}.
-However, their restrictive functional forms and reliance on derivative-free optimization method (i.e., non-dominated sorting genetic algorithm II) limit scalability of the model training, particularly when balancing many competing objectives required for unification.
-Aggregation-based approaches, such as mixture-of-experts or classifier-driven model selection~\citeS{cherroud2025space,buchanan2025data}, allow expert models for different mechanisms to be combined into a composite framework.
-However, they require multiple model evaluations and can struggle when the flow involves strong interactions between mechanisms.
-A different strategy employs adjoint-based field inversion and machine learning to learn multiplicative correction fields~\citeS{rumsey2022search,wu2025development}.
-These methods have proven effective when applied to flows dominated by similar mechanisms~\citeS{wu2025development}.
-Yet, when extended to unify flows with fundamentally different mechanisms, it faces challenges such as non-convergent training and limited generalizability~\citeS{rumsey2022search}.
-Finally, the generalized $k$--$\omega$ model offers a pragmatic compromise by introducing tunable closure terms that allow systematic adjustments for different flow conditions~\citeS{menter2025generalized}.
-This makes it attractive for practical use in the commercial solver Fluent, but its performance still relies heavily on manual tuning and thus falls short of true unification.
-Despite these advances, no turbulence model has yet achieved the goal of a unified framework that captures diverse coexisting mechanisms without manual tuning~\citeS{rumsey2022nasa}.
-Achieving this remains a central open challenge in turbulence modeling.
+Within the eddy-viscosity framework, several strategies have been explored to advance turbulence unification, with varying degrees of success.
+Multi-case training using symbolic model representations has demonstrated promising generalization across several wall-bounded flows, representing some of the earliest steps toward unified turbulence modeling~\cite{fang2023toward}.
+However, the restrictive functional forms of symbolic models and their reliance on derivative-free optimization methods, such as non-dominated sorting genetic algorithm II, limit the scalability of training, particularly when balancing many competing objectives required for unification.
+Another line of research pursues unification through aggregation, in which expert models tailored to individual flow mechanisms are combined into a composite framework using mixture-of-experts or classifier-driven model selection~\cite{cherroud2025space,buchanan2025data}.
+While this strategy enables mechanism-specific modeling, it typically requires multiple model evaluations and can struggle when strong interactions between flow mechanisms occur within the same region.
+A different approach employs adjoint-based field inversion and machine learning to infer multiplicative correction fields to existing turbulence models~\cite{rumsey2022search,wu2025development}.
+These methods have proven effective for flows dominated by similar mechanisms~\cite{wu2025development}, but their extension to flows with fundamentally different coexisting mechanisms (e.g., separated and secondary flows, as will be shown in the three-dimensional diffuser or the wing-body junction~\cite{gand2010flow}) remains challenging, often leading to non-convergent training and limited generalizability~\cite{rumsey2022search}.
+Finally, the generalized \(k\)--\(\omega\) model provides a pragmatic alternative by introducing tunable closure terms that allow systematic adjustments for different flow conditions~\cite{menter2025generalized}.
+Although attractive for practical use in commercial solvers, its performance still relies heavily on manual tuning and therefore falls short of true unification.
+Despite these advances, a unified turbulence model capable of seamlessly handling multiple, strongly interacting flow mechanisms within a single configuration does not yet exist~\cite{rumsey2022nasa}.
+Achieving such a model remains a central open challenge, as improvements targeting one flow regime often degrade performance in others.
+Taken together, these limitations indicate that unification cannot be achieved through isolated improvements or post hoc aggregation alone, but instead requires a learning framework that jointly enforces physical consistency, balances competing objectives, and operates directly on sparse, indirect observations, since full-field Reynolds stress data are rarely available in realistic applications.